libertysoft3/saidit/README.md

     $ cd ~/
     $ sudo apt-get install git
-    $ sudo npm -g install less
     $ git clone https://github.com/libertysoft3/saidit.git saidit-installer
     $ cd saidit-installer
     $ chmod +x install-reddit.sh
     $ sudo ./install-reddit.sh

-Do not proceed if the installer printed any errors.
-You should see the message "Congratulations! reddit is now installed."
+Do not proceed if the installer failed with an error.
+You should see success message "Congratulations! reddit is now installed."

-    $ cd ..
-    $ rm -rf ~/saidit-installer
-    # saidit has been installed at ~/src/reddit

-### Install sample data

-This step is required because it creates a saidit admin user "saidit" with password "password", etc. It also adds sample posts and and users.
+Install default data: users "saidit" and "automoderator" (password "password"), default subs, sample posts, sample comments, and sample users.

     $ cd ~/src/reddit
     $ reddit-run scripts/inject_test_data.py -c 'inject_test_data()'
     $ sudo reddit-restart
     $ sudo reddit-flush
+    $ rm -rf ~/saidit-installer

 SaidIt is now fully functional aside from chat and search.
 Test at https://reddit.local Due to using a self-signed SSL certificate, you will see security warnings.